 • Wastequip (U.S.): According to EPA grant records, Wastequip partnered in deploying over 2,500 waste containers and roll-off systems across 12 U.S. states as part of the 2023 Zero Waste pilot programs.

-• Dover Corporation (U.S.): As per a 2023 report by the U.S. Department of Energy, Dover Corporation supplied advanced waste handling compactors for use in 80+ large-scale commercial facilities across the Midwest.
+• Dover Corporation (U.S.): According to the U.S. Department of Energy, Dover Corporation supplied advanced waste handling compactors for use in 80+ large-scale commercial facilities across the Midwest.

 List of Top Waste Management Equipment Companies